-Crispy on the outside and soft on the inside.
 This classic appetizer goes perfectly with chili.
 It’s like the perfect bar food without having to go to the pub.

 10. Soft Pretzels

 This soft and salty side is a wonderful alternative to cornbread or biscuits.
-Just

-one more way that you can turn a classic bowl of chili into an unforgettable meal.
+They’re just one more way that you can turn a classic bowl of chili into an unforgettable meal.

 11. Fresh Salad

-A fresh salad goes with just about anything.
-Fresh leafy greens topped with carrots, tomatoes, crispy radishes, cucumbers, and croutons.
+Fresh, leafy greens are topped with carrots, tomatoes, crispy radishes, cucumbers, and croutons.

 It’s a great way to balance out the savory chili and add some veggies to your meal.

 They’re crispy on the outside and sweet on the inside.
 Plus, they’re super simple to make while your chili is cooking.

-To make, start by preheating your oven to 450 degrees Fahrenheit.
+To make them, start by preheating your oven to 450 degrees Fahrenheit.
 Line two baking sheets with aluminum foil.

 Coat the fries in olive oil.
-Season with sea salt and pepper to taste.
+Season them with sea salt and pepper to taste.

 Just open a bag of your favorite tortilla chips and you’re all set.
-Serve with creamy guacamole, salsa, or melted cheese.
+Serve them with creamy guacamole, salsa, or melted cheese.

 14. Grilled Cheese

-I love a good sandwich with my chili and grilled cheese is the perfect match.
+I love a good sandwich with my chili, and grilled cheese is the perfect match.